davidgiga1993/mixing-station-docs/docs/getting-started.md

 This field allows entering the console IP address.
 It's only used the using the `Connect` button.

 ## App version
-In the top left of the screen you can see the version of the app
+In the bottom left of the screen you can see the version of the app

 ## Menu
 The top menu gives you access to the global settings as well as this help page.